Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 - In summary, this primary objective of this work is to take unstructured data files, tidy up the data, merge the data frames, and perform some analysis on the final data set.
 As Data Scientist, it is very rare to receive perfectly formatted data.
 Data comes in all forms and often the time it is very messy.
 The workflow discussed in this Case Study is a practical example of writing several scripts in R to clean a messy data set before performing any statistical analysis.

-### Reference:
+### Reference
-Adapted from the Case Study Report Help website of the University of New South Wales School of Engineering: [Link](https://student.unsw.edu.au/writing-case-study)
+- Adapted from the Case Study Report Help website of the University of New South Wales School of Engineering: [Link](https://student.unsw.edu.au/writing-case-study)